Frequently Asked Questions

 When is the start date?

-July 1 (or the first Monday of July if July 1 falls on a weekend).
+Mid- to late June, depending on when the pay period begins.
 There is the potential to start a week early if the pay period begins then.
 This start date will be communicated to the matched residents in April.

 Do I have to have an Iowa license?